jippi/hashi-ui/README.md

 Open browser and visit [http://127.0.0.1:3000](http://127.0.0.1:3000).

-# Development & Build
+# Contributing & Development

-If you would like to contribute please open a pull-request.
-See [DEVELOPMENT.md](https://github.com/jippi/hashi-ui/blob/master/DEVELOPMENT.md)
+If you would like to contribute (Thanks ! <3) please open a pull-request with your code change or a RFC issue.

+See [DEVELOPMENT.md](https://github.com/jippi/hashi-ui/blob/master/DEVELOPMENT.md) for information on how to get started with hacking on hashi-ui.